Marko Trbić

 Marko Trbić (born August 16, 1974) is a Bosnian professional basketball coach.
-He currently serves as a youth coach and a sports director for Spars Realway of the Basketball Championship of Bosnia and Herzegovina.
+He currently serves as a coach for OKK Sloboda Tuzla of the Basketball Championship of Bosnia and Herzegovina.

 Coaching career

 In October 2010, Trbić became a head coach for Spars Sarajevo.
 In April 2018, he was named a sports director for Spars.
 In August 2019, he became the head of the youth selection and coach for the U18 and U20 teams.